 Areas of research

-My main areas of research have during different times been: Metaphysics (ontology, properties, objectivity and subjectivity), philosophy of mind (sense perception), feminist philosophy, philosophy of science (realism/anti-realism).
-My most current research is within social ontology and social epistemology as well as feminist ethics.
-I am currently thinking a lot about issues concerning social power dynamics and the motivation of social movements, epistemic injustice, gaslighting and other forms of manipulation, economic inequality, dehumanization, the status of women in science and academia, and various things related to the #MeToo movement, to name a few of my slightly too many interests.
+While I started out in metaphysics and philosophy of mind, my research in recent years has been within social philosophy.
+My focus areas are feminist philosophy, applied ethics, and social ontology.
+I am currently thinking a lot about issues concerning social power dynamics and the motivation of social movements, the notion of humanity and its role in moral thought, and various things related to the #MeToo movement.
+I’m also interested in epistemic injustice, gaslighting and other forms of manipulation, economic inequality, and the status of women in science and academia, to name a few of my slightly too many interests.

 Ethics in Motion: Feminist Ethics and #MeToo